drduh/YubiKey-Guide/README.md

 # Certify key

-The primary key to generate is the Certify key, which will be used to issue Subkeys for Encrypt, Sign and Authenticate operations.
+The primary key to generate is the Certify key, which will be used to issue Subkeys for encryption, signature and authentication operations.

 The Certify key should be kept offline at all times and only accessed from a secure environment to revoke or issue Subkeys.
 Keys can also be generated on the YubiKey itself to avoid duplication, however for usability and durability reasons this guide recommends against doing so.